 - 4.1 There are several regulations, policies, and procedures that influence and enable management processes and as such should be read in conjunction with this policy including the:

-- a) Statutes of International IDEA;
+- a) Statutes of International IDEA.

-- b) International IDEA's vision, mission, and strategy;
+- b) International IDEA's vision, mission, and strategy.

-- c) Financial Regulations;
+- c) Financial Regulations.

-- d) Accounting and Financial Procedures Manual;
+- d) Accounting and Financial Procedures Manual.

-- e) Individual Consultant Policy;
+- e) Individual Consultant Policy.

-- f) Procurement Procedures;
+- f) Procurement Procedures.

-- g) Green Policy
+- g) Green Policy.

-- h) Partnership Policy and Procedures;
+- h) Partnership Policy and Procedures.

-- i) Staff Rules;
+- i) Staff Rules.

-- j) Prevention of Fraud and Corruption Policy
+- j) Prevention of Fraud and Corruption Policy.

-- k) Conflict of Interest Policy; and - I) Recruitment Procedure.
+- k) Conflict of Interest Policy.

+- l) Recruitment Procedure.

+- m) Delegation of Authority; and

+- n) Travel Policy.